safeledger logo

 • Mandatory Audit Fees: Most Mainland LLCs must have a yearly financial check (audit) done by an approved auditor.
 This is a recurring yearly cost, usually from AED 5,000 to AED 20,000+, depending on your business size.

 These are starting ideas for the first year.
 Renewal costs are often similar to the initial government fees each year.
+For a detailed breakdown of UAE business setup costs across different emirates and company types, check our comprehensive UAE Business Setup Cost guide

 How to Set Up A Business in the UAE Mainland?